Colony of Virginia: Williamsburg era

-Virginia was the largest, richest, and most influential of the American colonies, where conservatives were in full control of the colonial and local governments.
-At the local level, Church of England parishes handled many local affairs, and they in turn were controlled not by the minister but rather by a closed circle of rich landowners who comprised the parish vestry.
-Ronald L. Heinemann emphasizes the ideological conservatism of Virginia while noting there were also religious dissenters who were gaining strength by the 1760s:
+Virginia was the most prominent, wealthiest, and most influential of the American colonies, where conservatives controlled the colonial and local governments.
+At the local level, Church of England parishes handled many local affairs, and they, in turn, were controlled not by the minister but rather by a closed circle of wealthy landowners who comprised the parish vestry.
+Ronald L. Heinemann emphasizes the ideological conservatism of Virginia while noting some religious dissenters were gaining strength by the 1760s:

 In actual practice, colonial Virginia never had a bishop to represent God nor a hereditary aristocracy with titles like 'duke' or 'baron'.
-However, it did have a royal governor appointed by the king, as well as a powerful landed gentry.
+However, it had a royal governor appointed by the king and a powerful landed gentry.
 The status quo was strongly reinforced by what Thomas Jefferson called "feudal and unnatural distinctions" that were vital to the maintenance of aristocracy in Virginia.
 He promoted laws such as entail and primogeniture by which the oldest son inherited all the land.
-As a result increasingly large plantations, worked by white tenant farmers and by black slaves, gained in size and wealth and political power in the eastern ("Tidewater") tobacco areas.
+As a result, increasingly large plantations, worked by white tenant farmers and by enslaved Black people, gained in size, wealth, and political power in the eastern ("Tidewater") tobacco areas.
 Maryland and South Carolina had similar hierarchical systems, as did New York and Pennsylvania.
 During the American Revolutionary era, all such laws were repealed by the new states.
 The most fervent Loyalists left for Canada or Britain or other parts of the British Empire.
-They introduced primogeniture in Upper Canada in 1792, and it lasted until 1851.
+They introduced primogeniture in Upper Canada in 1792, lasting until 1851.
 Such laws lasted in England until 1926.

 Relations with Natives

 As the English expanded out from Jamestown, encroachment of the new arrivals and their ever-growing numbers on what had been Indian lands resulted in several conflicts with the Virginia Indians.
-For much of the 17th century, English contact and conflict were mostly with the Algonquian peoples that populated the coastal regions, primarily the Powhatan Confederacy.
+For much of the 17th century, English contact and conflict were mainly with the Algonquian peoples that populated the coastal regions, primarily the Powhatan Confederacy.
 Following a series of wars and the decline of the Powhatan as a political entity, the colonists expanded westward in the late 17th and 18th centuries, encountering the Shawnee, Iroquoian-speaking peoples such as the Nottoway, Meherrin, Iroquois and Cherokee, as well as Siouan-speaking peoples such as the Tutelo, Saponi, and Occaneechi.